Forms Rendering

 for historical reasons, but generate

-better, as it creates and returns a new Html
+appropriate, as they create and return a new Html

 Renderer